vectara/vectara-docs/www/docs/api-reference/search-apis/stream-query.md

 import {Config} from '@site/docs/definitions.md';
 import {vars} from '@site/static/variables.json';

-The Stream Query API enables continuous streamed responses as data becomes available, improving responsiveness and reducing latency.
-Instead of receiving a complete response like with the [Standard Query API](/docs/api-reference/search-apis/search), consumers
-receive partial responses in this order:
+The Query API enables continuous streamed responses as data becomes available, improving responsiveness and reducing latency.
+Instead of receiving a complete response without enabling streaming, consumers receive partial responses in this order:

 1. Search results.
 2. If summarization is enabled, chunks of the summary, like "This", "is", "a", "summary".